 The disparity in churn rate for B2B and B2C companies is due to the differences in the customers and the markets that these companies serve:

 Digital B2C companies (including media companies) largely serve individual consumers who churn when they find a better product, when they lose interest, or when they can no longer pay.
 There is a large individual consumer market with a lot of competition from other companies.

 B2B companies help other businesses solve problems, which means lapsed interest isn't a strong churn factor.
 Many B2B companies may also operate in small niche markets where competition isn't as high.

 Let's look at how companies in each sector—B2C and B2B—deal with the specific problems that they face in retaining customers.
-We'll also highlight B2C and B2B companies with stellar retention rates.
+We'll also highlight B2C and B2B companies with stellar retention rates and explore how they analyze retention.
 You can learn from their strategies to create a retention plan that works best for your company.

 B2C Retention: You need to connect with individuals

 B2C markets are typically larger than B2B markets, so companies selling to individuals may feel that they have more market to move into when customers churn.

 But this larger market has more mercurial customers.
 Team members in a B2B customer's company may be bound into using your product because of their company's contract.
 But B2C customers are individuals who have more autonomy to come and go as they please.